Punting in Oxford

 Canoeing and kayaking

 The well-regarded Adventure Dolphin Centre offers canoe and kayak tuition and trips for 13-19 year olds from its main centre on the banks of the Thames in Pangbourne.
 Smaller centres in Newbury and Hungerford do likewise on the Kennet and Avon canal.
-More information plus details of other activities on offer are on their website.
+Also Thames Canoe Hire in Reading have lots of canoes and kayaks for hire.

 Cotswold Water Park

 The park consists of 140 lakes across 40 square miles of reclaimed gravel pits to the north and west of Swindon.
 Many lakes are in private hands but plenty are used by commercial operators offering a wide range of water activities.
 All the usual sailing, kayaking and water skiing stuff is available plus new zorbing and paddle board activities.
 One lake has an inland beach popular with families with small children.
 To find out more visit Costwold Water Park and see what takes your interest.

 For aspiring Steve Redgraves and Matthew Pincents!
 Goring Gap Boat Club offers instruction in rowing (the long thin boats used in the Olympics) and sculling (the normal boats with a couple of oars used by the rest of us) for all ages and abilities.
 They offer a warm welcome at their boathouse in Whitchurch on Thames (near Pangbourne) with progression into their club boats and teams if you want to take things further.

 Water skiing & wakeboarding (like snowboarding but on water)

 If you are looking for something to get the adrenaline going then Thames Water Ski Club is the place to go.
 They offer water skiing and wakeboarding tuition for all ages and ambitions on their lake between junctions 11 and 12 of the M4 .
 They claim to be the friendliest and cheapest club in the south of England.